Are you an HR Professional?

 Have you heard?
 We are pre-approved!

-Join us for our upcoming Please Advise and learn how to recognize discrimination, retaliation, or a microaggression and how to respond in a productive manner to make positive change.
+Join us for our upcoming Please Advise and walk away with the tools to recognize harassment and retaliation, how to intervene, and how to respond in a productive manner to make positive change.

 - Date: Friday, June 7, 2019